Laviska Shenault Jr. Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Laviska Shenault Jr. Player Prop Bets for NFL Week 6 - Jacksonville vs. Miami

-There will be player prop betting options available for Laviska Shenault Jr. ahead of Sunday's NFL action at 9:30 AM ET live on CBS.
-Shenault and the Jacksonville Jaguars (0-5) take on the Miami Dolphins (1-4) in Week 6 at Tottenham Hotspur Stadium.
+Laviska Shenault Jr. will have several player prop bet markets available when he takes to the field on Sunday at 9:30 AM ET live on CBS.
+This Week 6 matchup sees Shenault's Jacksonville Jaguars (0-5) take the field against the Miami Dolphins (1-4) at Tottenham Hotspur Stadium in London, England.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.